Ann Probert: Golfing career

 Probert won the Women's New Jersey Golf Association's 36-hole Stroke Play Championship for five consecutive years (1978-1982).
 She captured the club championship at Somerset Hills 25 times (in 6 different decades) and at Mountain Lake, Florida in Lake Wales, Florida 11 times.
 Probert also won the Garden State Women's Golf Championship 14 times.
 During her career, she represented the WMGA at the Griscom Cup 11 times.
 The Griscom is an annual competition played among women's golf associations in the New York, Philadelphia, and Massachusetts metropolitan areas.
 Probert also played in the U.S. Women's Amateur Championship six times (1996, 1999, 2003, 2004, 2005, 2006, and 2009.)

 Probert served on the USGA's Junior Girls Championship Committee for 11 years and the women's committee for 9 years.
 She also served on the Women's Nominating Committee, and chaired the Women's Amateur and Senior Women's Amateur championships.
 In 1990, Probert co-chaired the Curtis Cup, an international competition between the U.S. and the United Kingdom, with her husband Edward Probert.
 She served as president of the Women's Metropolitan Golf Association (WMGA) from 1991 to 1992.
 In 2014, WMGA awarded Probert an honorary membership.

 Advocacy against domestic violence

 Probert volunteered for the Jersey Battered Women's Service (JBWS) in Morristown, New Jersey.
 JBWS, a community organization, has provided services to women who face domestic violence or abuse since 1976.
 Probert served on their Board of Directors and co-chaired their campaigns.
 She also served as the chair of the Hope Classic golf tournament benefiting JBWS.
 In 1994, JBWS awarded Probert their first Distinguished Service Award.

 Family

 On July 2, 1960, Probert married Edward Probert, a fellow amateur golfer.
-The couple has had 3 children, all of whom play golf, and 5 grandchildren, two of whom are avid golfers themselves.
+The couple has 3 children and 5 grandchildren, all of whom are avid golfers themselves.